SPBC Group Riding Practices

 - Social rides are about 14-16 mph.

-- Only the uncontrolled rides may exceed their advertised speed.
-Other rides are controlled, meaning the speed shouldn’t materially exceed the given pace for any extended time.
+- All but the 24+ mph ride are controlled, meaning the speed shouldn’t materially exceed the given pace for any extended time.

 - Rides usually are NOT rotating pacelines.
 Rather, leads change hands informally.